Maryborough, Queensland: Colonisation and conflict

 In November 1850, after receiving intelligence of the murder of a shepherd and the loss of a flock of sheep, the Native Police started to enter the area.
 Lieutenant Richard Marshall with the assistance of Mary River settlers such as John Murray and Henry Cox Corfield, conducted expeditions to find the stolen sheep.
 In 1851, the Commandant of the Native Police, Frederick Walker, was called in to apprehend a number of Aboriginal men who had committed criminal acts on the mainland, and were hiding out on K'gari.
 Walker sailed with three sections of troopers down the Mary River.
 After landing at K'gari, the men who were guarding the boats saw a group of Aboriginal men in a stolen boat, which was then later captured.
 Another stolen boat was observed and shot at, with the Aboriginal crew escaping to a nearby island.
-While the men camped, the Aboriginal's tried to ambush them, with two of them were killed in the engagements.
-It was later discovered that the Aboriginal's had partly eaten one of the bodies.
+While the men camped, the Aboriginals tried to ambush them, with two of them killed during the engagements.
+It was later discovered that the Aboriginals had partly eaten one of the bodies.
 Another section captured a number of people while another section followed other inhabitants across to the east coast where they escaped into the ocean.
 In 1856, a Native Police barracks was constructed on the outskirts of the town at Owanyilla.
 In early 1860, Lieutenant John O'Connell Bligh and his troopers conducted an early morning raid on a group of Aboriginal people, killing at least two and wounding many others, in the streets of Maryborough.
 The townspeople gave Bligh a sword thanking him for his actions.

 By the late 1860s Aboriginal resistance to colonisation in the Maryborough district had been defeated with the survivors existing in poverty as fringe-dwellers.
 Many of these people were forcibly transferred to an isolation camp on K'gari in the 1890s and later shipped to Far North Queensland to the Yarrabah facility.